openpolis/geojson-italy/README.md

 Topojson files are thought for simple web-based solutions, where a high number of vectors in a page could be a problem (svg-based visualisers).

-The files are upgraded periodically, and refer to the latest administrative subdivisions.
+The files are upgraded periodically, and refer to the latest administrative subdivisions, as published by [ISTAT](https://www.istat.it/) in [this permalink](https://www.istat.it/it/archivio/222527) (hoping it's actually a **permalink**).

 **Latest upgrade**: Jan 2019